Skip to main content

 Overview

 Evals test whether different LLMs call your tools correctly.
 They connect to your MCP server via MCP protocol, discover tools, send prompts to multiple models (GPT-4o, Claude, Gemini, etc.), and assert that each model calls the right tools with the right arguments.
+Eval cases can also include App Context for follow-up prompts that depend on model-visible UI state.
 Each eval case runs multiple times per model to measure reliability across non-deterministic LLM responses.
 Evals work with any MCP server.
 For sunpeak framework projects, the dev server starts automatically.
 For standalone use, point to your running server.
 Evals are not included in the default sunpeak test run because they cost money (API credits).
 Run them explicitly with --eval.

 Prerequisites